vladvadean/Media-Platform/README.md

 - **Repository Layer**: Handles data persistence operations.
 - **Security Layer**: Ensures authenticated and authorized access.

+### Controller Layer
+&nbsp; &nbsp;&nbsp; &nbsp;The Controller Layer serves as the gateway for HTTP requests, effectively bridging user interactions with the application's functionalities.
+It interprets user inputs captured through forms or URLs and delegates them to the appropriate service layer methods.
+Essential for validating incoming data, this layer orchestrates the application logic flow based on user requests and determines the nature of responses (HTML, JSON, etc.) to be returned.
+As the intermediary between the user interface and application's core operations, the Controller Layer ensures a smooth and coherent user experience by managing the HTTP request/response cycle.

+### Service Layer
+&nbsp; &nbsp;&nbsp; &nbsp;At the heart of the application, the Service Layer is where business logic is centralized, orchestrating data flow to and from the repository layer and preparing it for the controller layer.
+It hosts service classes responsible for executing specific business tasks like subscription fee calculations, user authentication, or content recommendation algorithms.
+This layer is pivotal for managing transactions, guaranteeing that business processes are executed accurately and efficiently.
+By abstracting the complexity of the business operations, the Service Layer promotes maintainability and scalability through a well-defined separation of concerns.

+### Repository Layer
+&nbsp; &nbsp;&nbsp; &nbsp;The Repository Layer is the application's data access gateway, abstracting the complexities of interactions with the data source.
+It provides a collection of operations for CRUD actions, allowing other application parts to interact with the database seamlessly without direct query handling.
+This layer plays a vital role in ensuring data integrity and consistency, managing entity relationships, and encapsulating database transactions.
+It effectively isolates data access logic, facilitating straightforward data operations and contributing to the application's overall clean architecture.

+### Security Layer
+&nbsp; &nbsp;&nbsp; &nbsp;Protecting the application from unauthorized access and potential security threats is the primary role of the Security Layer.
+It enforces authentication and authorization protocols, ensuring users are accurately identified and granted access based on their roles.
+This layer manages user sessions, encrypts sensitive data, and safeguards against common vulnerabilities (SQL injection, XSS, CSRF).
+Moreover, it upholds security policies, controlling password standards and user access rights, crucial for preserving data integrity and user privacy.
+As the defender of application security, this layer is indispensable for establishing a trusted and secure user environment.

 ### Database Schema
 &nbsp; &nbsp;&nbsp; &nbsp;The schema includes `User`, `Content`, `Admin`, `BillingDetails`, and `LikedContent` tables, designed to support efficient data management and retrieval.